Hannah King (rugby union)

 Hannah King (born 13 January 2004) is a New Zealand rugby union player.
-She plays for Hurricanes Poua in the Super Rugby Aupiki competition and represents Canterbury at Provincial level.
+She plays for Matatū in the Super Rugby Aupiki competition and represents Canterbury at Provincial level.

 Personal life

 King is studying for a Bachelor of Commerce degree in agriculture at Lincoln University.

 Rugby career

 King made her debut for Canterbury at 18 and was awarded the most promising Canterbury Farah Palmer Cup player of the year.

 In 2024, she moved up north to Wellington for Super Rugby and had a breakout season for Hurricanes Poua.
 She debuted for the side in their first round clash with Chiefs Manawa.

 King received her first Black Ferns contract in April 2024.
 She was named in the Black Ferns squad for the Pacific Four Series.
 She came off the bench for her test debut against the United States on 11 May 2024.